 Take care to avoid fraudulent communications purporting to be on behalf of companies within the Shell Group.
 Find out what to do if you receive an email you think is fraudulent.

 Recent incidents have occurred involving organizations falsely claiming to recruit on behalf of Shell.
-These organizations, purporting to either work for or be affiliated with Shell, notify individuals that their qualifications were found suitable to work as an employee (local or expatriate) for Shell and solicit the transfer of significant sums of money to pay for work permits, insurance policies, etc.
+These organizations, claiming to either work for or be affiliated with Shell, notify individuals that their qualifications were found suitable to work as an employee (local or expatriate) for Shell and solicit the transfer of significant sums of money to pay for work permits, insurance policies, etc.

 Please note that Shell does not (nor do any of the organizations that recruit on our behalf) ever ask for money or payments from applicants at any point in the recruitment process.
 All individuals who are successful in gaining an offer of employment from Shell, whether directly or indirectly, are always required to go through a formal recruitment process.